Divorce and the Survivor Benefit Plan

 If a retiree elects SBP at the time of retirement and lists their current spouse as the beneficiary, what would happen if they were later to divorce?

-3. The retiree is not mandated to maintain their former spouse as their SBP beneficiary by a court order or divorce decree and the retiree can suspend their coverage by providing their divorce decree to DFAS.
+- The retiree is not mandated to maintain their former spouse as their SBP beneficiary by a court order or divorce decree, and the retiree can suspend their coverage by providing their divorce decree to DFAS.
 In the future, the retiree can update their SBP beneficiary to cover a new spouse or a new spouse and children.

 If the court mandates that SBP coverage be provided to a former spouse, they can decide who is liable for the premiums.

 Because premiums are automatically paid out of the retiree’s retirement pay, the former spouse may then owe money to the retiree each month.
-Additionally, if the former spouse is entitled to receive a portion of the retiree’s military retirement pay each month, the SBP premium will first be deducted from the gross monthly retirement amount and then the remainder will be divided based on the court-ordered percentage.
-It is up to the retiree and the former spouse to work out an arrangement on how costs will be reimbursed, if necessary.
+Additionally, if the former spouse is entitled to receive a portion of the retiree’s military retirement pay each month, the SBP premium will first be deducted from the gross monthly retirement amount, and then the remainder will be divided based on the court-ordered percentage.
+It is up to the retiree and the former spouse to work out an arrangement for reimbursing costs, if necessary.

 How to Ensure a Former Spouse Remains Covered Under the SBP

-A retiree should not assume that if they elected current spouse coverage at the time of retirement that the coverage will continue when that spouse becomes a former spouse.
-The retiree must complete DD Form 2656-1 (Survivor Benefit Plan Election Statement for Former Spouse Coverage) and submit the completed form as well as a copy of their divorce decree and settlement agreement to Defense Finance and Accounting Services (DFAS) within one year of the court order.
+A retiree should not assume that if they elected current spouse coverage at the time of retirement, the coverage will continue when that spouse becomes a former spouse.
+The retiree must complete DD Form 2656-1 (Survivor Benefit Plan Election Statement for Former Spouse Coverage) and submit the completed form, as well as a copy of their divorce decree and settlement agreement, to Defense Finance and Accounting Services (DFAS) within one year of the court order.

 If child coverage is required along with former spouse coverage:

-It is important to note that only children from the marriage of the retiree and the former spouse are covered.
+It is important to note that only children from the retiree’s marriage to the former spouse are covered.
 Children from another marriage (of either the retiree or former spouse) are ineligible for coverage under this SBP beneficiary election.

-Former spouse and child(ren) as a beneficiary designation does not indicate that both the spouse and child(ren) will receive annuity payments at the same time.
-Provided that the former spouse remains alive and eligible for SBP, they will receive the entirety of the payment each month.
-If the former spouse passes away or become ineligible through remarriage before age 55, each child will receive monthly annuity payments instead, provided that:
+A beneficiary designation for a former spouse and child(ren) does not indicate that both the spouse and child(ren) will receive annuity payments at the same time.
+Provided that the former spouse remains alive and eligible for SBP, they will receive the entire payment each month.
+If the former spouse passes away or becomes ineligible through remarriage before age 55, each child will receive monthly annuity payments instead, provided that:

 If the former spouse remarries after age 55, their coverage is unaffected.

-Note: Retirees can only have one main beneficiary designated at a time.
+Note: Retirees can designate only one main beneficiary at a time.
 If a former spouse is designated as the retiree’s SBP beneficiary, a current spouse (and any affiliated children) cannot also be listed.

 What Happens When the Former Spouse Remarries?